Air Fryer Recipe

 Crispy Cheese and Bacon Stuffed Potato Skins

-Crispy cheese and bacon stuffed potato skins are a delicious and indulgent snack, perfect for air frying.
+Crispy cheese and bacon stuffed potato skins are a proper indulgent snack, and they come up beautifully in the air fryer.

 Ingredients